 Matt Stone just released a new book titled Food for Mood: Dietary and Lifestyle Interventions for Anxiety, Depression, and Other Mood Disorders.
-Like his other books it is an extension of the metabolism discussion.
+Like his other books, it is an extension of the metabolism discussion.
 This particular book focuses on the role that our food and beverage choices and timing can have on both reducing or inducing anxiety.

-For the most part I enjoyed the book.
+For the most part, I enjoyed the book.
 Here are some ideas from the book that I found most interesting.

 #1 “Dieting lowers thyroid and raises cortisol with 100% consistency.”

 I knew this to be true, but when I read that sentence again, I immediately thought of the person who has struggled with fat loss for years.
 It is very likely that past diets have put them into a higher stressed state before they “begin again” with another attempt to lose weight.
-The more years dieting, the greater the likelihood their metabolism has dropped as a result of lower thyroid and increased cortisol.
+The more years of dieting, the greater the likelihood their metabolism has dropped as a result of lower thyroid and increased cortisol.
 Starting yet another diet is likely to fail without first addressing that stressed state.

 #2 Dieting too hard can result in anxiety and poor sleep.